-We analyse optimal abatement and carbon pricing strategies under a variety of economic, temperature and damage risks.
-Economic growth, convex damages and temperature-dependent risks of climatic tipping points lead to higher growth rates of carbon prices, but gradual resolution of uncertainty lowers them.
-For temperaturedependent economic damage tipping points, carbon prices are higher, but when the tipping point occurs, the price jumps downward.
-With only a temperature cap the carbon price rises at the risk-adjusted interest rate.
-Adding damages leads to a higher carbon price that grows more slowly.
-But as temperature and cumulative emissions get closer to their caps, the carbon price is ramped up ever more.
-Policy makers should commit to a rising path of carbon prices.
+We analyse the optimal paths of abatement and carbon prices under a variety of economic, temperature and damage risks.
+Carbon prices grow in line with economic growth, but with convex damages and temperature-dependent risks of climatic tipping points grow more quickly and with gradual resolution of uncertainty grow more slowly.
+With temperature-dependent economic damage tipping points carbon prices are higher, but when the tipping point occurs, the price jumps downward.
+With a temperature cap the efficient carbon price rises at the risk-adjusted interest rate.
+Allowing for damages as well as a cap leads to a higher carbon price which grows more slowly.
+But as temperature and cumulative emissions approach their caps, the carbon price is ramped up ever more.
+Policy makers should expect a rising path of carbon prices.